Ishidawg/LeShade/README.md

 ## Usage
 *This will only be necessary until I have any packages, appImage or Flatpak.*

+ 1. Download Reshade from the official website: https://reshade.me/ I did this because I saw this next to the download button: **Do NOT share the binaries or shader files.
+Link users to this website instead.**

-As this project was made in python with Qt, you will need to run `pip install PySide6` to install the lib for Qt **globally**, or you can do it on a **venv** if you want, so inside of the project folder:
+ 2. As this project was made in python with Qt, you will need to run `pip install PySide6` to install the lib for Qt **globally**, or you can do it on a **venv** if you want, so inside of the project folder:
 - create a venv: `python -m venv env`
 - activate it: `source env/bin/activate`
 - lib installation: `pip install PySide6`
 - run it: `python gui.py` or `python3 gui.py`

 ## Roadmap
 The project of course is not currently done, look at monstrosity of GUI...
 Also as my goal is to do reshade installation easier on linux, it would be fabulous if I reduce user steps, like selecting the application architecture and even cloning the repo.
 Why not do a flatpak of it also?